 While you should consider only the evidence, you are permitted to draw such reasonable inferences from the testimony and exhibits as you feel are justified in the light of common experience.
-In other words, you may make deductions and reach conclusions that reason and common sense lead you to draw from the facts that have been established by the evidence.
+In other words, you may make deductions and reach conclusions that reason and common sense lead you to draw from the facts which have been established by the evidence.

-You should not be concerned about whether the evidence is direct or circumstantial.
-"Direct evidence" is the testimony of one who asserts actual knowledge of a fact, such as an eye witness.
+In considering the evidence you may make deductions and reach conclusions which reason and common sense lead you to make; and you should not be concerned about whether the evidence is direct or circumstantial.
+"Direct evidence" is testimony of one who asserts actual knowledge of a fact, such as an eye witness.
 "Circumstantial evidence" is proof of a chain of facts and circumstances indicating that the defendant is either guilty or not guilty.
 The law makes no distinction between the weight you may give to either direct or circumstantial evidence.